AgentSuperSid/pwn.college_siddhanth/1.Hello_Hackers/02_Intro_to_Arguments.md

 # 2.Intro to Arguments
--Here i learnt about the function of *echo* program and that even arguments are case sensitive.
+- Here i learnt about the function of *echo* program and that even arguments are case sensitive.

 ## Answer:
-Flag: pwn.college{A6hLHqljRJWoVkNAsNrsQvc_FuF.QX4YjM1wCO1kjNzEzW}
+Flag: `pwn.college{A6hLHqljRJWoVkNAsNrsQvc_FuF.QX4YjM1wCO1kjNzEzW}`